 - HIV/AIDS: The human immunodeficiency virus (HIV) attacks the immune system until the body no longer has any ability to fight off infections and diseases, no matter how small.
 This final stage of HIV is called acquired immunodeficiency syndrome (AIDS).
 There is no cure for HIV, but there are effective antiretroviral medications that individuals can take to stop the progression and prevent the transmission of the virus.
 The earlier HIV is detected, the sooner treatment can begin and the less damage the immune system will incur.
 HIV is spread through unprotected vaginal, anal, or oral intercourse, as well as through blood and breast milk.
 HIV is not spread through saliva or skin-to-skin contact.
 Furthermore, having another STI can make you more susceptible to acquiring HIV from an HIV-positive partner, and an individual with HIV and another STI is more likely to transmit the infection as well.

 - Human papillomavirus (HPV): HPV is an extremely common group of viruses, so common that almost all sexually active individuals will contract HPV at some point.
 It may or may not show symptoms, but it is transmittable even by individuals who are asymptomatic during vaginal, anal, or oral intercourse.
 HPV is particularly concerning because some strains of the virus can lead to genital warts, mouth cancer, anal cancer, penile cancer, cervical cancer, or vaginal cancer, though the majority of individuals who contract HPV don’t ever know that they’re infected before the infection goes away.
 The CDC urges all children to get a series of vaccines that protect against the virus when they are 11 or 12 years old.
-If you have not already been vaccinated, you can still receive the vaccines through age 26.
+If you have not already been vaccinated, you can still receive the vaccines through age 26 if you are female or age 21 if you are male.

 - Trichomoniasis: Trichomoniasis is caused by a parasite and is easily cured with a course of antibiotics.
 More common in women than in men, it is passed between partners during vaginal intercourse.
 Symptoms include genital itching, pain or burning during urination, and discharge.
 However, less than one-third of individuals with trichomoniasis actually develop symptoms.